plone/documentation/old-reference-manuals/zope_secrets/security.rst

     this is a signal to delegate to another permission.
 Continue acquisition from the parent, but discard any roles acquired so far.

-* If no object with the managled permission attribute is found, return the default roles.
+* If no object with the mangled permission attribute is found, return the default roles.
 Applicable default roles are stored in each ``PermissionRole`` object, but for other types of roles, use ``('Manager',)``.
 * In all cases, if the global variable ``_embed_permission_in_roles`` is true,